24.4. Certificate Profiles

 False, which delivers the issued certificates to the client, but does not store them in IdM.
 This option is most commonly-used when issuing multiple short-term certificates is required.

-ipa certprofile-importis already in use or if the profile content is incorrect.
-For example, the import fails if a required attribute is missing or if the profile ID value defined in the supplied file does not match the profile ID specified with
+Import fails if the profile ID specified with ipa certprofile-import is already in use or if the profile content is incorrect.
+For example, the import fails if a required attribute is missing or if the profile ID value defined in the supplied file does not match the profile ID specified with ipa certprofile-import.

 --outoption, which exports a specified existing profile to a file.
 For example: